andr-ew/prosody/README.md

 # prosody
-iterative related concepts / suite of m4l devices for grids and no-grids
+a collection of open-ended tools for laptop centric composition. m4l devices for monome grids and no-grids.

 ### Requirements